 *Applies to internal and external recipients

-- Mail sent from a user's alternate address, or alias
+- Messages sent from a user's alternate address, or alias

 Gmail sending limits for mobile devices

-When you use the Gmail for mobile app in Google Sync mode, the same sending limits apply as when you use Gmail in a web browser (described in the table above).
+When you use the Gmail for mobile app in Google Sync mode, the same Sending limits apply as when you use Gmail in a web browser.

-When you use the Gmail for mobile app in IMAP mode, the IMAP sending limits (described in the table above) apply.
+When you use the Gmail for mobile app in IMAP mode, the IMAP sending limits apply.

 Restore a suspended Gmail account

-G Suite administrators can check the Users section of the Google Admin console to find details on which limits were reached.
-In some cases, an administrator can take action to restore access.
-For instructions, see Restore a suspended Gmail account.
+Administrators can check the Users section of the Google Admin console to find details about which limits were reached.
+Sometimes administrators can restore access.
+For instructions, go to Restore a suspended Gmail account.

 Accounts that are detected as sending spam might be permanently restricted from sending email.
-See Google's Spam and abuse policy.
+For details, go to Google's Spam and abuse policy.